joemoose/dungeoneers.d20/docs/combat.md

 ## Actions

-On your turn in a combat round, you can **move once** to an adjacent zone and **take one action**.
-You decide whether you’ll move before you act or vice versa or forgo either.
+On your turn in a combat round, you can move once to an adjacent zone and take one action.
+You decide whether to move before you act, vice versa, or forgo either.

 Actions can include attacking, moving for a *second* time, casting a spell, retrieving an item from your pack, swinging from a chandelier, or anything within reason based on your character’s resources and situation.